SouthGreenPlatform/trainings/_pages/ont.md

 <ul>
 <li>Understanding limits and advantages of ONT technology</li>
 <li>Manipulating ONT data on a virtual machine on jupyter environment</li>
-<li>Handling mapping, assembly, polishing tools and be able to analyse the owner data</li>
+<li>Handling mapping, assembly, polishing tools and be able to analyse your own data</li>
 <li>Detecting structural variations using long reads</li>
 </ul>
 </div>